 Thank you all for your donations and submissions to Posters Can Help.
 360 people from all over the world participated in the project and almost 7oo posters were submitted.

-The poster book will be published in the beginning of 2023, we will let all our participants know once it’s published.
+The poster book has been published in February 2023.
 The profit garnered from global sales of the book will again go directly to these organizations.

 ARTHELPS is a creative venture whose founder, Thomas Lupo, we met many years ago.
 Then, Lupo was still a student and Lars Harmsen supervised his bachelor’s thesis, an aid project concentrating on favela life in Brazil.
 Prior to the outbreak of the war, a project with children and young people was launched by ARTHELPS in the frontline town of Avdiivka, near Donetsk in eastern Ukraine, with the aid of another organization, HelpingHands, which moved the team at Slanted very much: the project aimed to introduce art to youths whose lives were surrounded by bombs and gunshots.
 With the ongoing war, art can function as a means for the children in and from Ukraine to re-awaken their imagination and escape from such a cruel reality, even if only briefly.